RobinsonZ/blog/content/posts/static-redirects.md

 This file tries to redirect you three different ways.

 - Using the [meta refresh directive](https://en.wikipedia.org/wiki/Meta_refresh) with a wait time of zero seconds, to immediately trigger a "auto-refresh" of the page and send us to `https://example.com`.
-- As a backup in case the browser blocks the meta refresh directive for some reason (or doesn't support it), I also run one line of Javascript that sets the window location to `https://example.com` as soon as the page loads.
+- As a backup in case the browser blocks the meta refresh directive for some reason (or doesn't support it), I also run one line of JavaScript that sets the window location to `https://example.com` as soon as the page loads.
-- And just in case, if a browser can't or won't run Javascript, I provide a manual link that the user can click.
+- And just in case, if a browser can't or won't run JavaScript, I provide a manual link that the user can click.

 Now I've got my HTML.
 So how do I get it up on the internet?